sheetaluk/nearest_foodcarts/README.md

 The name, address and types of foods served will be displayed when the user clicks on any of the foodcart markers.
 The map has a default user location set in SFO.

+Notes:
-Note: We have to decide what nearby means.
+We have to decide what nearby means.
 Are two lat&longs near each other based on distance?
 Or is it how much time it takes to get from one lat&long to an other.
 I have assumed the former, but in reality it might not apply to all cities.
+Ex: Grid system of roads vs concentric
+Nearby might also be different for people who walk and people using vehicles.
+Ex: NYC has a number of one ways, NY and NJ are close but seperated by the Hudson.

 Architecture
 -------------